cs480x-22c/a2-DataVis-5Ways/README.md

 ![d3.js](img/d3.PNG)

 I also added a color and size legend to the graph so the user knows what the different manufacturer colors and sizes represent.
+I took the hex color codes from the R graph above to use in this graph to make them as similar as possible.
 I also used transitions to create an interactive tooltip that appears when a user hovers over different points on the graph.
 The tooltip displays the name of the car, the mpg, and the weight.

 ![d3 tooltip](img/d3_tooltip.png)